VA » Health Care » Public Health » Military Exposures » Gulf War Veterans' Illnesses » Diagnosis and Treatment of Gulf War Veteransâ€™ Illnesses

 Study guide with overview of the Gulf War, VA and Department of Defense health programs, plus common symptoms and diagnoses

 Reviews of research on health effects of Gulf War service, and VA responses to the reports.
-IOM released Gulf War and Health: Treatment for Chronic Multisymptom Illness in January 2013.
+HMD (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine released Gulf War and Health: Volume 10: Update of Health Effects of Serving in the Gulf War on February 11, 2016

 Download free viewer and reader software to view PDF, video and other file formats.